 Employment Outlook and Salary Information

-While the U.S. Bureau of Labor Statistics doesn't provide job outlook information on renewable energy careers, O*Net Online reported that energy engineers earned median annual wage of $95,900 in 2015.
-Energy auditors earned a median annual wage of $68,170 in 2015.
+According to the U.S. Bureau of Labor Statistics, engineers grouped in the employment category of 'engineers, all other,' which includes energy engineers, earned a median annual wage of $95,900 in 2015.
+Business operations specialists, including energy auditors, earned a median annual wage of $68,170 in 2015.

 Continuing Education and Certification Information